chfeder/turbulence_generator/README.md

 This tool generates a time sequence of random Fourier modes, used to drive turbulence in hydrodynamical simulation codes.

-The output of this tool is currently supported by implementations in AREPO, FLASH, PHANTOM, PLUTO, QUOKKA.
+The output of this tool is currently supported by implementations in AREPO, FLASH, GADGET, PHANTOM, PLUTO, QUOKKA.

 ### What are the first steps when working with this repository? ###